vapor-community/vapor-vscode/README.md

 ## Features

 * 💧 Create new Vapor projects
-* 🍃 Language support for the Leaf templating language
+* 🍃 Language support and formatter for the Leaf templating language
 * ✏️ Code snippets for common Vapor and Leaf code patterns

 ## Requirements